rogsme/yams.media/content/config/radarr.md

 - On Host, add your server IP address (in my case, `192.168.0.169`).
 - On Port, change it to 8081.
 - On Username, add `admin`.
-- On Password, add `your-password`.
+- On Password, add `your-qbittorrent-password`.

 [![radarr-15](/pics/radarr-15.png)](/pics/radarr-15.png)